This buttermilk slab pie is baked on a buttery shortbread crust with a lemon and nutmeg custard filling.

 I love buttermilk, but I’ve raved and ranted on here more than once about the large quantities it’s sold in.
-There is a bright side, though: if I have it in the fridge then I’m forced to make even more buttermilk recipes, like this amazing Southern Buttermilk Slab Pie.
+There is a bright side, though – if I have it in the fridge then I’m forced to make even more buttermilk recipes, like this awesome Southern Buttermilk Slab Pie.

 These will fly off the table so be warned, you might want to double the recipe!

 They also taste great with a dollop of vanilla ice cream on top!

 This post has been updated since it’s original post date in 2014.

 - 1/2 cup powdered sugar

 - 1 cup room temp butter